 Research shows again and again that the effectiveness of the therapy or counselling is affected by the relationship you have with your therapist or counsellor.
 It is therefore important that you find someone who you feel comfortable with and who you can build a trusting relationship with.
 Please feel free to chat on the telephone to a few therapists or to meet several before deciding who you would like to work with.
 The initial session is an opportunity for both you and the therapist to decide if you would like to work together.

-Sandra's Contact Details
+Kate's Contact Details

 Generally sessions are between 45 mins to 1 hour.
 Some therapists have this info at the end of their profiles.
 If not, please ask individual therapists.